LobsterLobsterski/Showcase/README.md

 # Showcase
-Repository for showcasing my projects
+Repository for showcasing my projects most of which (if not all) are on Github.

-## Screenshots of my work
+## Screenshots of my Projects
 Some screenshots of my finished projects made in Python.

 **CALCULATOR**